DevExpress/devextreme-documentation/api-reference/10 UI Components/dxBarGauge/1 Configuration/label/label.md

 ---
 ---
 ##### shortDescription
-Specifies the options of the labels that accompany gauge bars.
+Specifies the properties of the labels that accompany gauge bars.

 ---
 Each gauge bar is accompanied by a label that usually displays the value of the bar.
-Use the options of the **label** object to customize the label's text, specify its format, font, and distance between the label and the bar.
+Use the properties of the **label** object to customize the label's text, specify its format, font, and distance between the label and the bar.

-To hide labels, use the **label**.[visible](/api-reference/20%20Data%20Visualization%20Widgets/dxBarGauge/1%20Configuration/label/visible.md '/Documentation/ApiReference/UI_Components/dxBarGauge/Configuration/label/#visible') option or assign **false** straight to the **label** option.
+To hide labels, use the **label**.[visible](/api-reference/20%20Data%20Visualization%20Widgets/dxBarGauge/1%20Configuration/label/visible.md '/Documentation/ApiReference/UI_Components/dxBarGauge/Configuration/label/#visible') property or assign **false** straight to the **label** property.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Gauges/LabelsCustomization/"